 We welcome all feedback and suggestions - please contact us at email@example.com to let us know what you think.

-The use effect hook is there for state.
-But what about lifecycle methods?
-How do we hook into the life cycle methods like ComponentDidMount, ComponentDidUpdate and ComponentWillUnmount?
-These lifecycle methods often perform side effects that updates stating components and make requests for data.
-Step up the effect hook, use effect.
-This effectively replaces all three of those lifecycle methods in one callback function.
-The use effect hook runs after React flushes changes to the DOM after every render including after the initial one.
+- To use state hook you serve the state but what about life cycle methods?
+How do we hack into the life cycle methods like ComponentDidMount, ComponentDidUpdate and ComponentWillUnmout.
+These life cycle methods often perform side effects that update stating component and make request for data.
+Step up the effect hook use effect.
+This effectively replaces all three of those life cycle methods in one call back function.
+The use effect hook runs after React flushes changes to the DOM after every render, including after the initial one.
 It takes an argument of a callback function to execute when use effect is run and optionally an array of dependencies for the effect.
-We'll come back to this array later.
-We declare use effect inside the component's function body so it and its callback, both have access to the components props and state.
-Use effect callback can update state by calling the state of data functions.
-The main body of the callback function replaces ComponentDidMount and ComponentDidUpdate lifecycle methods found in class components.
-Cleanup is also performed by the use effect hook by adding a return to its callback.
-The return itself should be a callback that performs the required tasks.
+We will come back to this array later.
+We declare use effect inside the component's function body so it and it's callback both have access to components props and state.
+The use effect callback can update state by calling the state update functions the main body of the callback function replaces ComponentDidMount and ComponentDidUpdate life cycle methods founding class components.
+Clean up is also performed by the use effect hook by adding a return to it's callback.
+The return itself should be a callback that performs a required tasks.
 We can have more than one effect hook in a component.